 Each year since 2013, the Board or the Federal in-season manager has closed the Kuskokwim River drainage to the harvest of Chinook Salmon by nonsubsistence users, and subsistence users have had very little fishing opportunity.
 Chinook Salmon fishing opportunities, including schedules, openings, closures, and methods in Refuge waters have been implemented by special actions issued by the Federal in-season manager (Appendix C).
-Harvests of fish other than Chinook Salmon were allowed only with methods allowing live release of Chinook Salmon.
+Harvests of fish other than Chinook Salmon have been allowed only with methods allowing live release of Chinook Salmon.
 In 2014, limited harvests of Chinook Salmon were allowed and fishing opportunity that was allowed occurred primarily through Federal Social and Cultural Permits that allowed harvests of up to 100 Chinook Salmon per community using most gear types.
 In 2015, it was necessary to close Refuge waters to the harvest of all fish by nonsubsistence users to prevent the incidental harvest of Chinook Salmon in State fisheries targeting other fish species.
 Subsistence users were allowed to continue using up to 4-inch mesh gillnets targeting other fish species, but nets had to be set and could be used only during three-day opportunities that were announced through special actions.
 This was to discourage the targeting of Chinook Salmon in small mesh nets intended for the harvest of nonsalmon fish species.
-Nonsalmon-bearing tributaries were not closed to subsistence users.
+Nonsalmon-bearing tributaries were remained open to the use of any size gillnets by subsistence users.